Banks of the Philippines

 • last_name—customer last name

-Thus, a correct payment request in the Banks of the Philippines method must include project and payment IDs, signature, currency and amount of the purchase, customer information, bank ID and URL for redirection, as shown in the following example:
+Thus, a correct purchase request by using the Banks of the Philippines method must contain the project identifier, basic payment information (identifier, amount, and currency code), customer information, bank ID and URL for redirection, as well as signature.

 {